OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 In the chapter "Reverse Engineering and Tampering", we introduced JDWP, the protocol used for communication between the debugger and the Java virtual machine.
 We also showed that it easily possible to enable debugging for any app by either patching its Manifest file, or enabling debugging for all apps by changing the ro.debuggable system property.
 Let's look at a few things developers do to detect and/or disable JDWP debuggers.

 ###### Checking For Debuggable Flag

+We have encountered the <code>android:debuggable</code> attribute a few times already.
+This flag in the app Manifest determines whether the JDWP thread is started for the app.
+Its value can be determined programmatically using the app's ApplicationInfo object.
+If the flag is set, this is an indication that the Manifest has been tampered with to enable debugging.

 ```java
     public static boolean isDebuggable(Context context){